Nematic spectral signatures of the Hund's metal

 In conclusion we have analyzed the effects of electronic correlations including the Hund's exchange coupling on the nematic phase of a multiorbital model for iron-based superconductors.
 Comparing results for small values of the Hund's coupling, which behave as a standard Mott-Hubbard system, with large values of $J_H$, that drive the system into a Hund's metal, we are able to demonstrate that the effects of strong correlations on the nematic order can not be describes merely in terms of an orbital-dependent quasiparticle weight reflecting the differentiation between the $xz$ and $yz$ orbitals.
 Rather, the full frequency dependence of the interaction effects must be taken into account.

-Our analysis allows us to clearly identify the distinctive signatures of the nematic spectra of a Hund's metal characterized by a frequency dependence of the nematic order and a strong differentiation of the orbital coherence.
-In particular we find that the nematic order parameter is dominated by a low-energy contribution, while the contribution of higher energy scales reduces the same order parameter.
+Our analysis allows us to clearly identify the distinctive signatures of the nematic spectra of a Hund's metal characterized by a frequency dependence of the nematic order originated by an opposite orbital differentiation of the self-energy at low and high frequencies.

 Our results are in excellent agreement with experimental ARPES spectra that show how the nematic reconstruction of band dispersion is accompanied by a non-trivial spectral-weight transfer.
 The ability of our results to reproduce the complex experimental picture strongly supports the physical picture where the broken-symmetry phases observed in iron-based superconductors and other Hund's correlated metals can only be understood in terms of instabilities of the Hund's metal and a successful theory of these phenomena should include the dynamical correlation effects characteristic of the Hund's metal.